On active and passive testing: Partially symmetric functions

-In the context of active testing, given a sample space of, say, $u=n$ vectors we can easily find many pairs of vectors with the same Hamming weight, thus testing whether the input function is indeed symmetric can be done using a constant number of queries.\end{proof} \begin{rem*} Consider the following slight modification of the algorithms above.
-Instead of rejecting the input function upon the first example of it not being symmetric, we estimate its distance by counting the number of such examples among all pairs.
-This enables us to distinguish between a function that is $\epsilon/2$-close to being symmetric and one that is $\epsilon$-far, while maintaining the same query complexity.
-Such an algorithm is called a tolerant tester. \end{rem*} Some families of Boolean functions, such as symmetric and partially symmetric functions, have many pairs of functions which are close to one another.
+In the context of active testing, given a sample space of, say, $u=n/\epsilon$ vectors we can easily find $2/\epsilon$ input pairs with the same Hamming weight each, thus testing whether the input function is indeed symmetric can be done using $4/\epsilon$ queries.\end{proof} \begin{rem*} Consider the following slight modification of the algorithms above.
+Instead of rejecting the input function upon the first example of it not being symmetric, we estimate its symmetric influence by counting the number of such examples among all pairs.
+This enables us to passively (resp., actively) distinguish between a function that is $\epsilon/2$-close to being symmetric and one that is $\epsilon$-far using $O\left(\epsilon^{-2}n^{1/4}\right)$ (resp., $O\left(\epsilon^{-2}\right)$) queries.
+Such an algorithm is called a \emph{tolerant tester}. \end{rem*} Some families of Boolean functions, such as symmetric and partially symmetric functions, have many pairs of functions which are close to one another.
 In these cases, the upper bound of Fact~\ref{fact:simple-PAC-UB}, which relies only on the size of the family, is not tight.
 We remedy this by proving the following refined version. \begin{defn} Let $\mathcal{P}$ be a family of Boolean functions and let $\epsilon>0$.
 Denote by $\mathcal{I}_{\epsilon}\left(\mathcal{P}\right)$ a subfamily of $\mathcal{P}$ of maximal size such that every two distinct $f,g\in\mathcal{I}_{\epsilon}\left(\mathcal{P}\right)$ are $\epsilon$-far.\end{defn} \begin{prop} Let $\mathcal{P}$ be a family of Boolean functions and let $\epsilon>0$.
 Then

 \end{prop} \begin{proof} A proper learning algorithm for $\mathcal{P}$ is required to return a function from $\mathcal{P}$ that is $\epsilon$-close to the input function.
 Since functions in $\mathcal{I}_{2\epsilon}\left(\mathcal{P}\right)$ are $2\epsilon$-far from one another, the algorithm has to return a different output for each of them.
 Any deterministic algorithm making $q$ queries can only have $2^{q}$ different outputs, so if it performs less than $\left\lfloor \log\left|\mathcal{I}_{2\epsilon}\left(\mathcal{P}\right)\right|\right\rfloor $ queries, it must be wrong with probability at least $1/2$.
 A randomized algorithm for this problem can be viewed as a distribution over deterministic algorithms (as the queries are chosen randomly and the algorithm is non-adaptive), and therefore cannot improve the success probability beyond $1/2$.